Rising Storm 2: Vietnam

 “The proximity voice chat allows for hilarious interactions between players of opposing teams.”

-“Great game if you can ignore the tediously unfunny dipshits that think Asian accents are hilarious in 2020.”
+“Great game if you can ignore the tediously unfunny dipshits that think Asian accents are hilarious in the year 2020.”

 “Please stop singing 'Fortunate Son,' the joke's not funny anymore.”